amflorio/dvrp-stochastic-requests/README.md

 ## Documentation
 The implementation is modular and follows closely the methodology proposed in [1].
 Below, we provide a brief description of the contents of each module:

+---

-### Duration-constrained VRP Modules and Offline Planners
+### Duration-constrained VRP Modules and Offline Planners:
 `DVRPData.h`: Stores information about an instance of the duration-constrained VRP, and provides helper functions.

 `DVRPLabel.h`: Represents a label within the pricing algorithm of the column generation procedure, which is used to compute the exact linear bound of the duration-constrained VRP.
 Provides associated functions for extending labels, verifying dominance rules, etc.